Principles

 Proofs, not slogans

-Big claims should come with things you can inspect and measure.
+Big claims should come with things you can inspect and measure, including the public proof surfaces in Ion Commons/Xray.

 • Measure time‑to‑first‑useful and minutes saved in real workflows (opt‑in).